Poi Mugangal

 Poi Mugangal is a 1986 Indian Tamil-language film directed by C. V. Rajendran.
 The film stars Kannada actor V. Ravichandran (credited as Rakesh) and Sulakshana.
 It is based on the novel Kakitha Changiligal by Sujatha.
 The film was released on 28 March 1986.

 Plot

+The story is about a young husband who has a kidney disorder.

+Since he (love) married against he father's wishes, he was not in good terms with his family members.

-The story is about a young husband who has a kidney disorder and pleads with his wife's blood relatives to wait for an alternative kidney.
+His wife was in search of donor and pleads with husband's blood relatives one by one to wait for an alternative kidney.

+His health deteriorates day by day.

+All made her wait or deny.

+Had she found anyone and what happen to husband forms the crux of the story.

 Soundtrack

 The songs were composed by Shankar–Ganesh, with lyrics by Vairamuthu.